Elizabeth South

 Health performance in Elizabeth South is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Elizabeth South faces significant health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high across various health conditions that affect both younger and older age groups.
-Private health cover is low at approximately 46% of the total population (around 1,436 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.
+Elizabeth South faces significant health challenges, as assessed by AreaSearch.
+Mortality rates and prevalence of chronic conditions are high, affecting both younger and older age groups.
+Private health cover is low at 46% (~1,446 people), compared to Greater Adelaide's 52.7% and the national average of 55.7%.

 Frequently Asked Questions - Health